 With Raynaud's you experience pain, numbness and pins and needles in the affected area, as well as the colour change.
 Personally my fingers tend to go straight to being blue but are sometimes white first.
 Strangely, my toes like to go straight to being white and don't often go blue.
 When I warm back up the blood returns to my fingers and toes, which causes pain, throbbing and a hot feeling.

 In the summer there are definitely triggers that will set off my blue fingers.
 Getting something out of the fridge, or holding an iced drink are likely going to set off an attack.
-Come winter it feels as though everything will affect my circulation and lead to unhappy fingers and toes.
+When dealing with winter and chronic illness it feels as though everything will affect my circulation and lead to unhappy fingers and toes.
 While I have the heating on at home I can still get an attack, and sometimes have no idea what sets it off.

 Going outside in the cold is difficult, but I have a lot of strategies to help as I talk about below.
 I actually find that dry cold is easier than damp cold.
 A wet rainy day seems to make the pain worse when outside, and I struggle more to get the blood flowing again and often resort to putting my hands in warm water (make sure it's not too hot if you try that!).

 Over the years I have tried many different treatments for my Raynaud's.
 I took various vasodilators such as nifedipine, which work to open blood vessels, as well as calcium channel blockers such as diltiazem which do the same.

 A few of these drugs did help but I found the side-effects a little difficult.
 Vasodilators tend to lower blood pressure and mine is already low.
 I got light-headed and felt a little dizzy at times so it was decided not to pursue this line of treatment.
 I actually got diagnosed with dysautonomia many years later, which explains the issue with my low blood pressure.